How Does An Electric Current Flow

 Q: What is the relationship between current and electron flow?

 A: Electron flow is the actual movement of electrons in a circuit, which is from the negative terminal to the positive terminal.
-Conventional current, on the other hand, is defined as the flow of positive charge, which is from the positive terminal to the negative terminal.
+Still, conventional current, on the other hand, is defined as the flow of positive charge, which is from the positive terminal to the negative terminal.
 The electron flow is opposite to the conventional current direction.

 Q: What are some common units used to measure current?